Lisa Lopes: Death and funeral

-On April 25, 2002, Lopes was driving a rented Mitsubishi Montero SUV in La Ceiba, Honduras, when she swerved to avoid a truck then turned sharply to the left as she tried to avoid an oncoming car.
-The vehicle rolled several times after hitting two trees, throwing Lopes and three others out of the windows, and finally coming to rest in a ditch at the side of the road.
-She died instantly of "fracture of the base of the cranium" and "open cerebral trauma", and was the only person fatally injured in the crash.
+On April 25, 2002, Lopes was driving a rented Mitsubishi Montero SUV in La Ceiba, Honduras, when she swerved to avoid a truck standing on the side of the road, then turned sharply to the left as she tried to avoid an oncoming car.
+The vehicle rolled three times after hitting two trees, throwing Lopes and three others out of the windows, and finally coming to rest in a ditch at the side of the road.
+She died instantly due to a severe traumatic brain injury, and was the only person killed in the crash.
 She was not wearing a seat belt.
 The collision was recorded on video from inside the vehicle because a documentary film was in progress.

-Lopes' funeral was held at New Birth Missionary Baptist Church in Lithonia, Georgia, on May 2, 2002.
+Lopes' funeral was held at New Birth Missionary Baptist Church in Stonecrest, Georgia, on May 2, 2002.
 Thousands of people attended.
 Engraved upon her casket were the lyrics to her portion of "Waterfalls", stating "Dreams are hopeless aspirations, in hopes of coming true, believe in yourself, the rest is up to me and you."
 Gospel duo Mary Mary sang their song "Shackles (Praise You)" at the funeral.
 Lopes was buried at Hillandale Memorial Gardens in Lithonia.